guangzhixie/driver/README.md

 # Driver Service

-This project is a simple application to for drivers to update their location, and for users to find drivers nearby.
+This project is a simple application for drivers to update their locations, and for users to find drivers nearby.

 ## Overview of tech stack